-Pushing off the space rock from the Earth , can be an obligation from our Sun too.
-The solar energy, or as astronomers like to call it a radiation, is an electromagnetic energy , that travels through space, and could put enough pressure to drive away any object in the solar system.
-This “sun pressure” could be generated by belting a sails onto the spacecraft, and letting them feel a wave of high energy – x rays , so that the vessel will slowly speed up , and steer away any objects closer to Earth.
+Pushing off the space rock from the Earth can be an obligation from our Sun too.
+Solar energy, or as astronomers like to call it radiation, is electromagnetic energy, that travels through space, and could put enough pressure to drive away any object in the solar system.
+This “sun pressure” could be generated by belting sails onto the spacecraft, and letting them feel a wave of high energy – x rays so that the vessel will slowly speed up, and steer away from any objects closer to Earth.

 ImgCredits – pixabay.com

 Every object in the universe has gravity.
 But, two objects can “share” a gravitational attraction.
 How?
 Well, when they are flying in the same direction, and “feel” that they are being pulled close to each other, then we say they create a gravity magnet or gravitational attraction.

 “We had looked at landing on the surface [of an asteroid] and all the problems associated with that, when we found that the gravitational force is about equal to the force that you plan to be pushing with anyhow,” according to Lu, an astronomer.
 He also explained:“You would use this small gravity force between the [spacecraft and the asteroid] as your towline to basically pull this thing,” And so, Lu and the other astronomers consider that gravitational tractor is a viable solution, but as long as they are aware of the potential collision in the future.

 Even though there is a huge possibility that in the near future a comet, or asteroid will hit the Earth, still we shouldn’t lose hope.
 Instead, we should face this bravely, and look at the bigger picture.
 We are aware that our planet earth is extremely ‘’vulnerable’’ at this time.
 It is all because of her painful past of outside impacts, and space influences.